knative/docs/docs/eventing/samples/apache-camel-source/README.md

    Documentation includes specific instructions for common Kubernetes environments, including development clusters.

+1. Download Kail binaries for Linux or OSX, which can be found on the [latest release](https://github.com/boz/kail/releases/latest) page.
+You can use `kail` instead of `kubectl logs` to tail the logs of the subscriber.

 1. Install the Camel Source from the `camel.yaml` in the [Eventing Sources release page](https://github.com/knative/eventing-contrib/releases):

    ```shell